Finite-Time Analysis of Temporal Difference Learning with Experience Replay: Main results

 \subsection{TD-learning with experience replay}

-One of the key factors contributing to the success of current deep reinforcement learning algorithms~\citep{mnih2015human} is the incorporation of experience replay memory~\citep{lin1992self}.
-Although its effects~\citep{mnih2015human,fedus2020revisiting,wang2016sample,zhang2017deeper,hong2022topological} have been extensively evaluated empirically, its theoretical aspects have not yet been rigorously addressed.
-The primary aim of this paper is to bridge this gap by focusing on the fundamental TD-learning approach.
-In this subsection, we introduce the proposed TD-learning method, which employs the original experience replay memory technique from~\cite{mnih2015human} with no significant modifications.
+In this subsection, we introduce the proposed TD-learning method employing the original experience replay memory technique from~\cite{mnih2015human} with no significant modifications.
 Experience replay memory, commonly referred to as the replay buffer, is a first-in-first-out (FIFO) queue that facilitates the adoption of mini-batch techniques in machine learning for online learning scenarios.
 Specifically, the replay buffer stores the state-action-reward transitions in a FIFO manner, serving as the training set.
-At each step, a mini-batch is uniformly sampled from the replay buffer and utilized to update the learning parameter \(V_k, k \geq 0\).
+At each step, a mini-batch is uniformly sampled from the replay buffer and utilized to update the learning parameter \(V_k\).
 This approach presents dual advantages.
 Firstly, it enables the application of the batch update scheme, thereby reducing variance and accelerating learning.
 Secondly, through uniform sampling, it may reduce correlations among different samples in the Markovian observation models and consequently reduce extra biases in the value estimation.
-Despite its empirical benefits, theoretical investigations on the effects of the replay buffer have been limited.
+Despite its empirical benefits, theoretical studies on replay buffer have been limited.

 In this paper, we employ the notation \(B^{\pi}_k\) and \(M^{\pi}_k\) to represent the replay buffer and mini-batch, respectively, at time step \(k\).
 They are formally defined as follows: